andreanidouglas/todo-rs/README.md

-# todo-rs
+# Todo

-a simple todo app build with rust
+A simple API for managing a Todo list